Kinesiology and Physical Education

 Our undergraduate program

 KPE majors enjoy a combination of classroom and hands-on learning through laboratories, internships or student-teaching experience.
-Within the degree program, students can focus on exercise science or teaching and coaching certification.
-Students in exercise science can choose from several options: laboratory science, which prepares students for graduate programs in allied health; business management, which includes a minor in business and emphasizes operational management; and outdoor recreation, which includes a minor in outdoor education and requires students to earn no less than four national certifications, including Wilderness First Responder.
-Students in the teaching/coaching certification program can become certified to teach K-12 physical education and health.
+Within the degree program, students can choose between three concentrations: exercise science, outdoor leadership, or teaching and coaching.
+Students in exercise science can choose from several tracks, including laboratory science, which prepares students for graduate programs in allied health.
+The outdoor leadership concentration, which includes a minor in outdoor leadership requires students to earn no less than four national certifications, including Wilderness First Responder.
+Students in the teaching/coaching concentration can become certified to teach K-12 physical education and health.